great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

     To set the environment variables, see the documentation specific to your operating system.

-2. In Jupyter Notebook, run the following code to start the GX Cloud Agent:
+2. In Jupyter Notebook, run the following code to start the GX Cloud agent:

     ```python title="Jupyter Notebook"
        gx-agent
     ```

-    If you stop the GX Cloud Agent, close the terminal, and open a new terminal you'll need to set the environment variables again.
+    If you stop the GX Cloud agent, close the terminal, and open a new terminal you'll need to set the environment variables again.

-    To edit an environment variable, stop the GX Cloud Agent, edit the environment variable, save the change, and then restart the GX Cloud Agent.
+    To edit an environment variable, stop the GX Cloud agent, edit the environment variable, save the change, and then restart the GX Cloud agent.

 ## Create the Snowflake Data Asset

+Create a Data Asset to define the data you want GX Cloud to access within Snowflake.

 1. In GX Cloud, click **Data Assets** > **New Asset**.